-Painted in bright colours and with several hundred sculptures both fore and aft, Vasa was a colossal work of art that would make the rest of Europe admire and fear King Gustav II Adolf.
+Painted in bright colours and with several hundred sculptures, Vasa was a colossal work of art that would make the rest of Europe admire and fear King Gustav II Adolf.
 An advertising campaign from seventeenth-century Sweden with an enormous budget.

-Vasa was not just a warship; she was also intended to be a grand display window for Sweden and King Gustav II Adolf.
-There were approximately 700 sculptures and decorations on the ship.
-They were not chiefly there as decorations; significantly more important was what the sculptures told.
-The ornamentation would talk about how powerful the country the ship came from, and its king, were, and what ambitions they had – and they were great.
+Vasa was not just a warship; it was also intended to be a grand display window for Sweden and King Gustav II Adolf.
+There were over 700 sculptures and decorations on the ship.
+The splendour aimed at impressing spectators, but also carried a clear message.
+The sculptures were supposed to convey that Gustav II Adolf was the rightful king and that he had God on his side.

-On both sides of the bowsprit, a projection at the fore of the ship, sat a total of twenty sculptures of Roman emperors.
-Ahead of them the figurehead – a three-meter long lion – was placed.
-The lion, holding the coat of arms of the Vasa dynasty in its front paws, has been preserved.
-Since mediaeval times, the Folkung Lion, has been a symbol of Swedish royal power, and it's easy to see the message: Gustav II Adolf was an heir to the emperors of the Roman Empire, and was going to build his own empire.
+On both sides of the beakhead, a projecting platform at the bow, sat a total of twenty sculptures of Roman emperors, with the figurehead – a three-meter long lion – ahead of them.
+The lion holds the coat of arms of the Vasa dynasty in its front paws.
+The lion on the beakhead also symbolised the Roman emperor Augustus.
+The intended message was that Gustav II Adolf was an heir to the emperors of the Roman Empire, and was going to build his own empire.

-The stern, all the way at the back of the ship, was teeming with sculptures.
-One depicted Hercules, the hero of Greek and Roman mythology, who performed twelve labours.
-He symbolized characteristics such as strength, bravery, energy and wisdom, and Gustav II Adolf was to be seen as a Swedish Hercules.
+On the transom are also two sculptures depicting Hercules, the hero of Greek and Roman mythology, who performed twelve great labours.
+He symbolized characteristics such as strength, bravery, energy and wisdom.

 Insulting the enemy